krishnamandhane/module3_XenonStack/README.md

     .TP
     .BR \-\-last-modified ", " \-m		print " " last " " modified " " date " " and " " time " " of " " the " " file
     .SH BUGS
     No known bugs.
-(However reach at sksalmanhaider@outlook.com in case of any errors and typos.)
+(However reach at krishnamandhane08@gmail.com in case of any errors and typos.)
     .SH AUTHOR
-    Sk Salman Haider
+   Krishna Mandhane
     ```
     ➡️ Refer to this link for man page syntax : https://unix.stackexchange.com/questions/90759/where-should-i-install-manual-pages-in-user-directory